DockYard/ember-cli-deploy-compress/README.md

 ### zopfli

-If brotli is not available for your browsers, use node-zopfli for gzip compression.
+If brotli is not available for your browsers, use zopfli for gzip compression.
 It is better than regular gzip compression and a good substitute when brotli is not available.

-If set to `true`, you will need to `npm install node-zopfli --save-dev` in your app.
+If set to `true`, you will need to install `node-zopfli-es` (recommended) or `node-zopfli` in your app: `npm install node-zopfli-es --save-dev`.

 *Default:* `false`